 The portfolio had underperformed in some areas during 2009/10 and this prompted the Board's decision to sell the funds held at the Charities Aid Foundation.
 These were re-invested into a separate portfolio managed via Cazenove.
 The transfer occurred in mid-2010 following full discussions with the Charity's Investment Managers and the amendments had a positive effect immediately.

-The portfolio achieved a total return of 12.83% being 0.09% below the composite benchmark and 0.13% above the Charity Fund Index.
-The income target was exceeded by £14,000.
-This was a large improvement upon the results for 2009/10 when the underperformance was 5.43% and 4.13% respectively, as detailed below:
+In the current financial year, the portfolio achieved a total return of 7.60% being 1.87% above the composite benchmark and 0.80% above the Charity Fund Index.
+The income target was exceeded by £89,508 being partially due to further portfolio changes made during the year to protect capital values.
+This was a large improvement upon the results for 2009/10 when the portfolio underperformed by 5.43% and 4.13% respectively, as detailed below: